337th Infantry Regiment (United States): World War I

-The Doughboys of the regiment deployed to France as part of the American Expeditionary Forces and were billeted in the cities of Nevers and Cosne.
-The regiment didn't participate in any named campaigns during the war; its Infantrymen were used as individual replacements for divisions already fighting on the Western Front.
-After completing its war service in France, it arrived at the port of New York on 2 April 1919 aboard S.S.
-Leviathan.
-The division demobilized at Camp Custer on 23 April 1919.
+The regiment deployed to France as part of the American Expeditionary Forces and were billeted in Sancerre from August 14 to September 2, 1918.
+On September 4, they moved to the cities of Nevers and Cosne where they were trained until the end of the war.
+The 337th Infantry did not participate in any named campaigns; instead the regiment provided individual replacement soldiers for divisions engaged in combat.
+After completing its war service in France, it arrived at the port of New York aboard S.S.
+Leviathan on April 2, 1919.
+The regiment demobilized at Camp Custer on April 23, 1919.